brandur/sorg/content/fragments-drafts/iphone-x.md

 hook: TODO
 ---

-I wasn't sure if I'd like the iPhone X, but the recent release of iOS 11 having slowed my iPhone 6 to a crawl and it being the biggest jump that Apple's made in a while, I got one anyway.
+I wasn't sure if I'd like the iPhone X, but after the recent release of iOS 11 slowed my iPhone 6 to a crawl and it being the biggest jump that Apple's made in a while, I got one anyway.